 Suddenly, it felt like someone was watching me.
 I looked up but saw no one's gaze upon me.
 I turned to the right to see that he was the one staring at me.
 I quickly looked away and focused on Mrs. Carter.
 At least, I tried to focus on her.
 It was like Shane's eyes were burning a hole in the back of my head and I squirmed in my seat.

-As soon as the bell rang, I jumped up, already having my stuff unpacked.
+As soon as the bell rang, I jumped up, already having my stuff packed.
 When I was heading out of the door, Mrs. Carter stopped me.
 I turned to look at her, fully aware that the classroom wasn't empty yet.
 I walked to her desk and she started talking.

 "I wanted to ask you to do something for me," she said.
 I nodded once, waiting for her to continue.
 "Well, there's this showcase and I'm friends with the woman whose running it.
 She's taking in artists and she said that I could pick a student to have their work put in the showcase."
 She stopped and looked at me, but I was waiting for her to finish, wondering where she was going with this conversation.